S3rade/KoiScanner/README.md

 # Use Case Diagrams

-For better clarity, please download the Images.

-In the Images Folder.
+For better clarity, please download the Images from the Images Folder.

 ## KoiScanner GUI and Google Chrome Extension Use Case Diagram